ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## persistent {#persistent}

-Disables persistency for the `Set` and `Join`-engine tables.
+Disables persistency for the [Set](../../engines/table-engines/special/set.md#set) and [Join](../../engines/table-engines/special/join.md#join) table engines.

-Reduces the I/O overhead when using the [Set](../../engines/table-engines/special/set.md#set) and [Join](../../engines/table-engines/special/join.md#join) table engines.
+Reduces the I/O overhead.
 Suitable for scenarios that pursue performance and do not require persistence.

 Possible values: